 The growth and development of the area was strengthened by the many Asian families and businesses in the area.
 Red influenced the logo, as it symbolizes good luck in many Asian cultures and was significant to Victorian Gardens, which were popular in the area in the 40s and 50s.

-The Collingwood BIA wanted to refresh their brand to better align with the positioning of the neighborhood as of today.
+The Collingwood BIA wanted to refresh their branding to better align with the positioning of the neighborhood as of today.

-Collingwood is an inclusive neighborhood and is one of the oldest districts in Vancouver, with many historical buildings and a strong community that is proud of their heritage.
+Collingwood is an inclusive neighborhood and is one of the oldest districts in Vancouver, with many historical buildings and a strong community that is proud of its heritage.

 The Collingwood BIA wanted to build brand equity, instead of focusing on their tagline.
 With the board’s approval, Pace Creative worked within the BIA’s small budget, without missing any steps of the branding process, to conduct creative and market research.